austintheriot/resonix/README.md

 # Rust Audio

 ## Todos:
+- Create a Slider component with consistent styles

 - Memoize decoded audio from previous files?
 To prevent stutter on change?
 - Enable draggging the current buffer selection window?
 - Share a single audio context that is initialized (?) at init time?